gonaumov/babelPresentation/babelPresentationen.md

 # Where are the modules in the file system?

 npm modules are contained in the directory with name node_modules in the same project.
-If this directory doesn't exists command npm install, will download the necessary modules and create the directory.
+If this directory doesn't exist, command npm install, will download the necessary modules and create the directory.

 # The funny side of NPM.
-These days, there was a funny event, when it turned out that there asci art in babel-core, but it is already removed.
+These days, there was a funny case, when it turned out that there was asci art in babel-core, but it is already removed.
 Let's examine what is in this PR:
 [https://github.com/babel/babel/pull/3656](https://github.com/babel/babel/pull/3656)
 ![image](./guy_fieri_ascii_art-1471349356494.png)

-# Why we need Babel?
+# Why do we need Babel?

-Babel is the de facto converter of EcmaScript EcmaScript 6 to 5 with whose help we can use EcmaScript 6 standard before it can be maintained at a certain environment.
+Babel is the de facto converter of EcmaScript 6 to 5, with its help we can use EcmaScript 6 standard before it can be maintained at a certain environment.

 # Syntax Transformers
 Babel supports the current version of the EcmaScript - EcmaScript 2015 with the help of